nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

   </tr>
 </table>

-Whre the list is used to create primary or seciondary lists in response to a query this is  when the list was created.
+Where the list is used to create primary or secondary lists in response to a query this is when the list was created.

 Where a list is used to represent a consultation this is the date the consultation was recorded as specified on the [list consultation page](accessrecord_structured_development_list_consultation.html)